My soul proclaims the greatness of the Lord,

 the promise he made to our fathers,

 The Magnificat is Mary’s song of joy during her visit to her cousin Elizabeth.
-At Lourdes, where Mary appeared smiling, this prayer resonates particularly strongly.
+In Lourdes, where Mary appeared smiling, this prayer resonates particularly strongly.

 All about the Magnificat